Ambika4/uploadAndDisplayCSV/README.md

 Input/Req:CSV file
 Output/Res:file will appear in the list at home page.

-2) list of all uploaded csv files
+2)list of all uploaded csv files
 route:http://localhost:8000/
 Method:GET
 Input/Req:none